 Known for its Baroque treasures, Dresden is a charming place in Germany filled with majestic Baroque architecture.
 Despite its tragic past, Dresden was rebuilt and restored to its current beauty and the spaces now include an amalgam of pre-war, post-war, and present modern-day elements.
 If you’re going to Dresden, you should take the time to visit Altstadt, the Elbe River, and Neumarkt Square.

 A German city with a quaint charm, Leipzig deserves a couple of days to show you what this city has to offer.
 Amidst its exquisite architecture, the city seems frozen in time, where the heritage essence dominates the scenery.
+It is one of the underrated historic cities in Germany.
 The city certainly deserves to be at the same level as the rest of Germany’s major cities, it seems odd that its splendours haven’t been recognized.

 The 400km-long Romantic Road in the South of Germany is by far the most popular and picturesque route of Germany.
 It takes you through well-trodden trails that lead to the vineyards of Tauber Valley, to the charming villages of Pfaffenwinkel, and the magnificent scenery of Bavaria.
 On the route, you will pass around 16 stunning towns, each just as fascinating as the next.
 Fussen, an adorable village on the foot of the Alps, is the last stop on the Romantic Road route, and from there you can explore the fairytale castles of Neuschwanstein and Hohenschwangau.